KhoaDao03/CAP5771_DataMining/README.md

 # Student Performance Prediction Project

-This project aims to predict student academic performance using advanced machine learning techniques and comprehensive socioeconomic feature analysis.
-Leveraging both regression and classification models, the project not only forecasts final grades but also classifies students as pass or fail.
-Additionally, an interactive web application has been developed to facilitate real-time predictions and insights for educators and administrators.
+This project aims to predict student academic performance using advanced machine learning techniques and socioeconomic feature analysis.
+Our project can predict final grades and classify students as pass or fail using both regression and classification models.
+A web application has been developed to facilitate real-time predictions and insights for educators and users.

 The data used in this project comes from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Student+Performance).